Zefrain/Zefrain.github.io/my-website/src/pages/CV_EN.md

       receive values in binary (e.g. userCertificate;binary), and SHOULD NOT simply display binary or unrecognized values to users.

-and in rfc4517, it has been removed,
+but in rfc4517, it has been removed,

+      12. The Binary syntax has been removed because it was not adequately specified, implementations with different incompatible interpretations exist, and it was confused with the ;binary transfer encoding.

       13. All discussion of transfer options, including the ";binary" option, has been removed.
 All imperatives regarding binary transfer of values have been removed.

-the problem is our project is based on the lastest rfc, so we do not have a support for ";binary", but our client needs this for data compatibility, so I have to support it again.

 - encrypt methods implemented by GmSSL.